-I’ve previously written about Dolly II — our caravan — and how we had performed a caravan makeover, on quite a grand scale.
+I’ve previously written about Dolly II — our second caravan.
+And how we had performed a caravan makeover, on quite a grand scale.

 In this post I talk about changing the carpet to laminate flooring.

-We’d bought Dolly II over the summer to replace our original van; also named Dolly (due to the fact that it was impossible to convince our babies that a caravan could possibly have another name).
+We’d bought Dolly II over the summer to replace our original van; also named Dolly.
+(This was due to the fact that it was impossible to convince our babies that a caravan could possibly have another name).

 When we bought Dolly II home, she was in a sorry state.